jojonas/gatewayfinder/README.md

 The discovery is basically a two-step process:
 1. *Peer discovery*: The applicaton uses ARP to discovery systems directly reachable via Ethernet in the current network.
-2. *Ping*: The application sends out a series of "pings" (ether ICMP or TCP SYN).
+2. *Ping*: The application sends out a series of "pings" (either ICMP or TCP SYN).
 The IP header for each ping is identical and specifies a given target IP address.
 The underlying Ethernet-frame is however sent to each of the peers discovered in step 1.